 The Company recognizes the interest and penalties accrued related to unrecognized tax benefits in income tax expense.
-The Company recognized a detriment of \$182 of interest and penalties on its statement of operations for the fiscal years ended April 2, 2016 and a benefit of \$20 of interest and penalties on its statement of operations for the fiscal year ended March 28, 2015.
-The Company has approximately \$900 and \$718 of accrued interest and penalties at April 2, 2016 and March 28, 2015, respectively.
+The Company recognized a benefit of \$36 and a charge of \$182 of interest and penalties on its statement of operations for the fiscal years ended April 1, 2017 and April 2, 2016, respectively.
+The Company has approximately \$864 and \$900 of accrued interest and penalties at April 1, 2017 and April 2, 2016, respectively.

-The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending April 1, 2017 due to the closing of audits and the statute of limitations expiring in varying jurisdictions.
-The decrease, pertaining primarily to state credits and state tax, is estimated to be \$269.
+The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending March 31, 2018 due to the closing of audits and the statute of limitations expiring in varying jurisdictions.
+The decrease, pertaining primarily to federal and state credits and state tax, is estimated to be \$512.